zhenya194/guitar0-tgbot/README.md

 # guitar0-tgbot

-TG бот Гитары с нуля
+Telegram bot for Guitar 0

-## Библеотеки
+## Libraries

-Этот проект использует `aiogram`, `python-dotenv`, `sqlite` и Guitar0 API.
+Project stack: `aiogram`, `python-dotenv`, `sqlite` and Guitar 0 API.

-Создано на Python 3.14.
+Made on Python 3.14.

 > [!NOTE]
-> Это не официальный Guitar 0 tg бот.
+> This is unoffical Guitar 0 Telegram bot.